256dpi/fire/README.md

 }
 ```

-Finally, an `Endpoint` is used to register the resources on a gin router and make them accessible:
+Finally, an `Endpoint` is used to register the resources on a router and make them accessible:

 ```go
 endpoint := fire.NewEndpoint(db)